kubernetes/website/content/en/docs/concepts/architecture/controller.md

 When you set the temperature, that's telling the thermostat about your *desired state*.
 The actual room temperature is the *current state*.
-The thermostat acts to bring the current state closer to the desired state, by turning equipment on or off.
+The thermostat acts to bring the current state closer to the desired state by turning equipment on or off.

 {{< glossary_definition term_id="controller" length="short">}}